 Would you like it if your driveway gate automatically knew you were home and opened as you pulled in?
 Want to let a visitor in by talking to your Amazon Spot?

 Wel. fortunately, automatic gates are so popular nowadays that you can retrofit your existing gates and integrate it to your smart home so you can do both!

-In this article, I’ll be talking about how to lock your garage door and connect through the SmartThings home automation system with the FORTREZZ MIMOlite remote controller.
+In this article, I’ll be talking about how to connect a gate through the SmartThings home automation system with the FORTREZZ MIMOlite remote controller.
 If you are the adventurous type and want to DIY, then this is for you.
-But if you’re not really confident on the nitty-gritty, then a home automation installer will be able to help you out.
+But if you’re not really confident on the nitty-gritty, then an installer for your home automation devices will be able to help you out.

 WHAT YOU’LL NEED

 These are Z-Wave relay bridge modules with a wireless capability and a signal input interface that you can program to execute something in a specific instance.
 You’ll be needing this as an additional switch to your old physical switch.

 2. Electrical tools and materials:

 - electrical tape or heat shrink tubing (optional)

 You may hook this up to the signal input terminal of the MIMOlite for it to know that the gate has extended and retracted fully.
 But since most gate openers already have one built-in, you may not need this.

 4. SmartThings app